Types of surgery

 Breast conserving surgery

 Breast conserving surgery is also referred to as a lumpectomy, partial mastectomy or wide local incision.
 It involves removing the breast cancer as well as a small amount of surrounding healthy tissue.
-Most women who have breast conserving surgery will be recommended to have radiotherapy treatment afterwards.
+Most people who have breast conserving surgery will be recommended to have radiotherapy treatment afterwards.

 A mastectomy involves the removal of the whole breast.
 It is usually recommended if the breast cancer is large or if there is more than one cancer in the breast.
 A double mastectomy refers to the removal of both breasts.
 If you need, or choose to have a mastectomy, you may also consider having breast reconstruction surgery.